Penssake/reactTutorial/README.md

-# reactTutorial
-Tutorial for introduction to React

-Initial notes
+# React using Webpacks & Babel Tutorial

+## React
-JavaScript framework for creating user interfaces.(library) used for SPA
+- JavaScript framework for creating user interfaces.(library)
-Component based
+- used for SPA
-  HTML written in component files
+- Component based (HTML written in component files)
-Fast
+- Fast

 - [x] React written with JSX & ES6 primarily
 - [x] We will be using Babel to translate it to vanilla JavaScript